tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

  - /learnapidoc/workshop-activities.html
 ---

 For API workshops, it helps to consolidate activities into a single page with brief instructions.
-The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here for convenience.
+The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here (single-sourced) for convenience.
+Workshops require a healthy amount of hands-on activities to be engaging.

-Because completing the activities is an essential part of learning, I've tried to incorporate as many hands-on learning activities as possible, making them both practical and useful.
 If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

 {% if site.format == "kindle" or site.format == "pdf" %}